Realizing stock market crashes: stochastic cusp catastrophe model of returns under the time-varying volatility: Empirical modeling of stock market crashes

 Let us look closer at the crashes depicted by Figure \ref{fig:prices} and discuss their nature.
 Term Black Monday refers to Monday October 19, 1987 when stock markets around the world from Hong Kong through Europe and U.S. crashed in a very short time and recorded the largest one day drop in history.
 After this unexpected severe event, many predicted the most troubled years since the 1930s.
 However, stock markets gained the losses back and closed the year in positive numbers.
 Until now there has not been consensual opinion on the cause of the crash.
 Many potential causes include program trading, overvaluation, illiquidity, or market psychology.
 Thus this crash seems to have an endogenous cause.
 After several successive years, stock markets did not record large shocks until 1996 when Asian financial crisis driven by investors deserting emerging overheated Asian shares resulted in October 27, 1997 mini crash of U.S. markets.
 In a successive year, the Russian government devaluated the rubble, defaulted on domestic debt and declared a moratorium on payment to foreign creditors.
 This caused another international crash on August 17, 1998.
 These two shocks are believed to be exogenous to the U.S. stock markets.
 During the period of 1997 -- 2000, the so-called dot-com bubble emerged when a group of internet-based companies entered the markets and attracted many investors confident in their profits overlooking the companies' fundamental values.
 This resulted in a collapse, or bubble burst during 2000 -- 2001.
 Another exogenous shock has been brought to stock markets in the year 2001 when World Trade Centre (WTC) was attacked and destroyed.
 While markets recorded sudden drop, this should not be attributed to internal forces of the markets.
 The recent financial crisis of 2007 -- 2008 also known as a global financial crisis emerged from bursting of the U.S. housing bubble which peaked in 2006.
 In a series of days in September and October 2008, stock markets have seen large successive declines.
 Many believe that this crash has been driven mainly by the housing markets, but there is no consensus about the real causes.
 Finally, our studied period also covers the May 6, 2010 Flash Crash also known as The Crash of 2:45 in which the Dow Jones Industrial Average index plunged about 1000 points (9\%) only to recover the losses within a few minutes.
 It was a biggest intraday drop in a history and one of the main possible causes might be impact of high frequency traders or large directional bets.

-The cusp catastrophe theory in terms of \cite{zeeman1974}'s hypotheses proposes to model the crashes as an endogenous events driven by speculative money.
-Armed with the two-step estimation method, we will estimate the cusp model to quantitatively test the theory on period covering all these crashes and see if the theory can explain them using our data.
+Cusp catastrophe theory in terms of \cite{zeeman1974}'s hypotheses proposes to model the crashes as an endogenous events driven by speculative money.
+Employing our two-step estimation method, we will estimate the cusp model to quantitatively test the theory on period covering all these crashes and see if the theory can explain them using our data.
 An interesting discussion may stem from studying the causality between volatility and crashes.
 While \cite{Levy2008} provides a modeling approach for increasing volatility before the crash event, in our approach the crashes are driven endogenously by speculative money, thus the sudden discontinuities are not connected to volatility.